 The Mules got their start, humbly enough, in October 2009 when a talented group of parents teamed up to play a show for their kids' school.
 They took their name from the quirky song, Miracle Mule, by the SubDudes.
 They continue to return to their roots, playing an annual show at the school each October, but have developed a large and loyal following playing all over Marin, Sonoma and Napa counties.
-The Mules play at most of the more prestigious local clubs (Rancho Nicasio, Sweetwater, Fenix, HopMonk, Lagunitas, Twin Oaks Tavern, etc.) as well as dozens of wineries and Bay Area festivals (including the Sonoma County Fair, Healdsburg Summer Concert Series, Novato Art & Wine Festival, Isleton Cajun Festival, Clif Family Winery Harvest Festival -- 6 consecutive years! -- and 4th of July celebrations for Corte Madera, Emeryville and Albany).
+The Mules play at most of the more prestigious local clubs (Rancho Nicasio, Sweetwater, Fenix, HopMonk, Lagunitas, Twin Oaks Tavern, etc.) as well as dozens of wineries and Bay Area festivals (including the Sonoma County Fair, Healdsburg Summer Concert Series, Novato Art & Wine Festival, Isleton Cajun Festival, Clif Family Winery Harvest Festival (2018 will be our 8th consecutive year!) and 4th of July celebrations for Corte Madera, Emeryville and Albany).

 Geoff "El Jefe" Mack

-Band Leader, Acoustic & Electric Guitar, Banjo, Lead & Backup Vocals, Songwriter, Recording Engineer, Webmaster
+Band Leader, Acoustic & Electric Guitar, Banjo, Lead & Backup Vocals, Songwriter, Co-Webmaster, Recording Engineer

 Geoff created Miracle Mule by accident in 2009 -- and has been paying for it ever since, He is the primary visionary (main one to blame) for creating the Mules' sound and coming up with the term "swampy-tonk" to describe it -- and for writing the song "Swampy Tonkin'" to make it famous (still pending).
 He started out playing his dad's guitar when he was a mere tot.
 He took it way too seriously as a teenager, dreaming of becoming the next Eddie Van Halen.
 In his 20s he played in countless popular Bay Area bands, including Radio Noise (on the Live 105 Best Bands compilation CD in the 90s) and Rummage Sale (which signed with Warner Brothers and worked with Green Day).
 When he turned 30 he gave up all the glory for a career in web design and to raise a family.
 During his 40s he contracted the country music bug and managed to find his guitar in the attic under a pile of soccer balls and his wife's shoe collection.
 Now he can play just about anything with strings (well, unless it also has pedals or a bow).
 He also writes some of the most quirky, irreverent, head-spinning songs you'll hear anywhere.